zeysun/AntiBMPNN/trainning/README.md

 # AntiBMPNN
-To train/retrain AntiBMPNN clone this GitHub repo. \n
+   To train/retrain AntiBMPNN clone this GitHub repo.
    Note: Before training, ensure your GPU driver has been installed properly.
    The training data used to train AntiBMPNN can be downloaded here: `Zenodo link`.
    The dataset structure is the same as ProtenMPNN\`s and detailed info can be found here: `https://github.com/dauparas/ProteinMPNN/blob/main/training/README.md`.
    Briefly, there are serval file types in the training set:
 ```
 PDBID_CHAINID.pt - contains CHAINID chain from PDBID
 PDBID.pt         - metadata and information on biological assemblies